Ghost pepper oil in a glass bottle with crushed dried ghost pepper, bay leaf, salt, sesame seeds, and pour dish

 Hold gentle heat…

-Hold gentle heat for 8 to 10 minutes without frying the chile dark.
+Hold gentle heat for 8 to 10 minutes without letting the pepper fry hard or turn black.

 4